ksator/continuous-integration-with-python/README.md

 #### Travis CI:
 https://travis-ci.com/
 https://travis-ci.org/
+You need a github account.
+You can test your code from Github automatically (at each git push) using Travis CI.
 Github supports webhook with Travis CI.
 Travis CI runs tests every time you push to your GitHub repository.
-To test your code from Github using Travis CI, you need a github account.

 #### Coveralls: